2008 Mumbai attacks: Casualties and compensation

 The government of Maharashtra announced about ₹500000 as compensation to the kin of each of those killed in the terror attacks and about ₹50000 to the seriously injured.
+The chief minister of Uttarakhand announced aid of ₹500000 to the family of NSG Commando Hawaldar Gajender Singh Bisht.
+Free treatment was offered to the injured.
 In August 2009, the Indian Hotels Company and the Oberoi Group received about US$28 million as part-payment of the insurance claims, on account of the attacks on Taj and Trident, from General Insurance Corporation of India.

 Aftermath

 The attacks are sometimes referred to in India as "26/11", after the date in 2008 that the attacks began.
 The Pradhan Inquiry Commission, appointed by the Maharashtra government, produced a report that was tabled before the legislative assembly more than a year after the events.
 The report said the "war-like" attack was beyond the capacity to respond of any police force, but also found fault with the Mumbai Police Commissioner Hasan Gafoor's lack of leadership during the crisis.

 The Maharashtra government planned to buy 36 speed boats to patrol the coastal areas and several helicopters for the same purpose, along with installation of surveillance cameras citywide.
 It also planned to create an anti-terror force called "Force One" and upgrade all the weapons that Mumbai police had prior to the attack.
-Prime Minister Manmohan Singh on an all-party conference declared that legal framework would be strengthened in the battle against terrorism and a federal anti-terrorist intelligence and investigation agency, like the FBI, will be set up soon to co-ordinate action against terrorism.
+Prime Minister Manmohan Singh declared during an all-party conference that the legal framework would be strengthened in the battle against terrorism and that a federal anti-terrorist intelligence and investigation agency, similar to the FBI in the United States, would be set up soon to co-ordinate action against terrorism.
 The government strengthened anti-terror laws with UAPA 2008, and the federal National Investigation Agency was formed.

 A Public Interest Litigation was filed by social activist Ketan Tirodkar to demand equal justice for all the police who were killed in the terror attack; especially for the members of the Bomb Disposal Squad of Mumbai Police.
-During the hearing of the petition, the Government informed the High Court that the Union Government of India rejected the proposal to award the Bomb Disposal Squad of the city police for their contribution in defusing grenades in the terror attack.
+During the hearing of the petition, the government informed the High Court that the Union government of India rejected the proposal to award the Bomb Disposal Squad of the city police for their contribution in defusing grenades in the terror attack.

 The attacks also resulted in the suspension of peace talks between India and Pakistan, significantly increasing tensions between the two countries.
 India's then External Affairs Minister Pranab Mukherjee declared that India may indulge in military strikes against terror camps in Pakistan to protect its territorial integrity.
-There were also after-effects on the United States's relationships with both countries, the US-led NATO war in Afghanistan, and on the Global War on Terror.
+There were also after-effects on the United States's relationships with both countries, the US-led NATO war in Afghanistan, and on the global war on terror.
 FBI chief Robert Mueller praised the "unprecedented cooperation" between American and Indian intelligence agencies over the Mumbai terror attack probe.
 However, Interpol secretary general Ronald Noble said that Indian intelligence agencies did not share any information with Interpol.